UI369/bandstock/README.md

 Note, If you want to see live updating XState machine charts:
 * be sure to allow bandstock to do "popups" in your browser, as state charts open in a new tab.
-* This is a dev only feature and can be disabled with
+* This is a dev only feature and can be disabled with #TODO: how to disable devtools?

 There are a few keymappings that change aspects of the 3D display.
 Pressing these keys send events to the XState machines - represented by cameraService and blockService.